Exploration Programs 2021 (These plans are subject to change)

 Ground based exploration is now complete on the multiple grassroots uranium and rare earth targets at the Wollaston and Oreo projects in northern Saskatchewan.
 Results will assist with tenure evaluation and drill targeting.

-During early July a 649m - 6 hole diamond drill program concluded at Eagle Lake.
-This program tested the Red October occurance for uranium mineralization.
+During early July, a 649m - 6 hole diamond drill program concluded at Eagle Lake.
+This program tested the Red October occurrence for uranium mineralization.
 Soil sampling and a magnetic geophysical survey indicate that mineralization is coincident with a pronounced linear magnetic high feature.
 This magnetic feature is continuous for at least 1.5 kilometers and is coincident with several radioactive features.
-Results have been announced on Dec 4th, see highlights here.

 Exploration work is conducted in phases in order to minimize costs and maximize the potential for discovery.
 Geologic mapping is the base for this and is a constant exercise.
 It is normally available on a very broad scale by previous government and private initiatives completed sometimes many years ago.
 As an exploration company, the field information we collect is used to refine the mapping as it becomes available and is conducted on every program, in essence, taking it from a broader scale to a finer scale.
 Good mapping is essential for interpreting geological information and targeting potential ore bodies.
 Several methods are used to collect information for mapping: